 Scripture reading – 1 Samuel 26

-David had come to Judah to seek safety among his kinsman; however, for a second time, the Ziphites, a family of the tribe of Judah, betrayed his hiding place to Saul (26:1).
-Whether out of fearing Saul, or seeking his favor, the treachery of one’s own was especially egregious.
-Saul, breaking his covenant with David (24:17-22), mobilized three thousand soldiers to pursue and kill David (26:2-5).
-When David confirmed Saul’s encampment, he sought for a companion who would accompany him to the camp of his enemy (26:4-6).
+David had returned to Judah and sought safety among his kinsmen.
+Yet, for a second time, the Ziphites, a family of the tribe of Judah, betrayed his hiding place to Saul (1 Samuel 26:1).
+Whether out of fear or in seeking the king’s favor, the treachery of David’s tribesmen was especially egregious.

-While the king slept, David and Abishai slipped in and out of the king’s encampment, taking away Saul’s spear and his cruse of water (26:12).
-Ascending to a hill overlooking Israel’s encampment, David cried out, and awakening the army, taunted Abner, the king’s general, for his failure to protect Saul from harm (26:13-16).
+David and Abishai, his trusted cohort, slipped into Saul’s camp and stole away with the king’s spear and his cruse of water (1 Samuel 26:12).
+Then David ascended a hill overlooking Israel’s encampment.
+From a safe distance, he awoke Saul’s army and taunted Abner, the king’s general, for he had failed to protect Saul from harm (1 Samuel 26:13-16).

-Though he was his enemy, David honored the king, saying, “It is my voice, my lord, O king” (26:17).
-Rather than accuse the king, David asked, “Wherefore doth my lord thus pursue after his servant? for what have I done? or what evil is in mine hand?”
-(26:17-18) Appealing to the king’s spirit, David challenged the evil reports of other men, who had turned the heart of the king against him (26:19).
+“Saul knew David’s voice, and said, Is this thy voice, my son David?”
+(1 Samuel 26:17) Though the king had made himself an enemy, David nevertheless honored him and said, “It is my voice, my lord, O king” (1 Samuel 26:17b).
+Rather than hurl an accusation at the king, David asked, “Wherefore doth my lord thus pursue after his servant? for what have I done? or what evil is in mine hand?”
+(1 Samuel 26:17-18) David appealed to the king and questioned why he believed the evil reports of other men.
+He asserted that wicked men had turned the king’s heart against him (1 Samuel 26:20).

-Saul confessed, he had “played the fool, and [had] erred exceedingly” (26:21).
-David then presented Saul’s spear, and proved he could have taken the king’s life (26:22), but had instead determined he “would not stretch forth [his] hand against the Lord’s anointed” (26:23).
-David had demonstrated integrity toward the king, and Saul acknowledged his testimony saying, “Blessed be thou, my son David: thou shalt both do great things, and also shalt still prevail” (26:25).
+Saul confessed he had indeed “played the fool, and have erred exceedingly” (1 Samuel 26:21).
+David then presented Saul’s spear to prove he might have taken the king’s life (1 Samuel 26:22) but determined he “would not stretch forth [his] hand against the Lord’s anointed” (1 Samuel 26:23).

-Integrity is a rare virtue in our day, and there are few men whose lives are guided by immutable principles.
-David was such a man, and he was in the LORD’s words, “a man after His own heart” (1 Samuel 13:14).
+Integrity is a rare virtue, and there are few whose lives are guided by righteous principles.
+David was such a man, and he was, in the LORD’s words, “a man after His own heart” (1 Samuel 13:14).
 He was not a perfect man (as we will see in 1 Samuel 27); however, He loved the LORD.
-From His youth, he was an honorable son, a loyal friend, and a faithful servant.
+From His youth, he proved to be an honorable son, a loyal friend, and a faithful servant.

-Heroic in his deeds, humble in his walk, David was a man of integrity.
+Heroic in his deeds and humble in his walk, David was a man of integrity.